Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models

-Stopwords are words that are not very informative to the content or the meaning of a language text.
-Most stopwords are function words but can also be common verbs, adjectives and adverbs.
-In contrast to the well known Zipf's law for rank-frequency plot for all words, the rank-frequency plot for stopwords are best fitted by the Beta Rank Function (BRF).
-On the other hand, the rank-frequency plots of non-stopwords also deviate from the Zipf's law, but are fitted better by a quadratic function of log-token-count over log-rank than by BRF.
-Based on the observed rank of stopwords in the full word list, we propose a stopword (subset) selection model that the probability for being selected as a function of the word's rank $r$ is a decreasing Hill's function ($1/(1+(r/r_{mid})^\gamma)$); whereas the probability for not being selected is the standard Hill's function ( $1/(1+(r_{mid}/r)^\gamma)$).
+Stopwords and function words are relatively less informative for the content of a language and more often play a structural role in a sentence.
+Stopwords are ubiquitous words and may contain verbs, adjectives and adverbs.
+On the other hand, function words are strictly prepositions, conjunctions, pronouns, determiners, qualifiers, articles, interrogatives, and a limited number of auxiliary verbs.
+In contrast to the well known Zipf's law for rank-frequency plot for all words, the rank-frequency plots for stopwords or function words are best fitted by the Beta Rank Function (BRF).
+On the other hand, the rank-frequency plots of non-stopwords or non-function-words also deviate from the Zipf's law, but are better described by a quadratic function of log-token-count over log-rank than by BRF.
+Based on the observed rank of stopwords or function words in the full word list, we propose a stopword/function word/subset selection model that the probability for being selected, as a function of the word's rank $r$, is a decreasing Hill's function ($1/(1+(r/r_{mid})^\gamma)$); whereas the probability for not being selected is the standard Hill's function ( $1/(1+(r_{mid}/r)^\gamma)$).
 We validate this selection probability model by a direct estimation from an independent collection of texts.
-We also show analytically that this model leads to a BRF rank-frequency distribution for stopwords when the original full word list follows the Zipf's law, as well as explaining the quadratic fitting function for the non-stopwords.
+We also show analytically that this model leads to a BRF rank-frequency distribution for stopwords or function words when the original full word list follows the Zipf's law, as well as explaining the quadratic fitting function for the non-stopwords or non-function-words.
+A corollary of these results is that Zipf's law is not expected to be true for telegraphic speech in early childhood language learners or in agrammatism patients.